Fire safety for homecare providers: Questions and Answers

 What does fire prevention mean for people receiving care in their own home?

-Homecare providers and careworkers can pass on their understanding of how fires start and how to prevent fires from starting.
-Where risks are identified, homecare managers should work with the person and the service commissioner to put in preventative measures.
+Homecare providers and care workers can pass on their understanding of how fires start, identify risks in their clients' homes and help prevent fires from starting.
+Where risks are identified, homecare managers should work with the service user and the service commissioner to put in preventative measures.
 These include:

-• Smoking – Smoking is the biggest cause of fire deaths.
-London Fire Brigade are especially concerned about those that smoke in bed or in a chair and are immobile.
-Careworkers should look out for burn or scorch marks on bedding, furniture, carpets or clothing and report these to their manager.
+- Smoking – Smoking is the biggest cause of fire deaths.
+Fire Services are especially concerned about those that smoke in bed or in an armchair and are less mobile or tend to fall asleep whilst smoking.
+Care workers should look out for burn or scorch marks on bedding, furniture, carpets or clothing and report these to their manager immediately to agree what measures to take to reduce the risk.

-• Cooking – More fires and fire injuries are caused by carelessness in the kitchen than anywhere else in the home.
-Advise the individual not to leave their cooking unattended, or cook when drowsy or after drinking alcohol.
+- Cooking – More fires start in the kitchen than anywhere else in the home.
+Advise the service user not to leave their cooking unattended or cook when drowsy or after drinking alcohol.
 They should also take care when wearing loose clothing.
 If the oven, hob, cooker hood or grill have a build-up of fat and grease, this could ignite and cause a fire.
-Careworkers should report this to their manager.
+Care workers should report this to their manager.

-• Portable heaters – Careworkers should advise the person being supported to secure portable heaters against a wall to stop them falling over, keep them away from clothes and furniture and never use them for drying clothes.
+- Portable heaters – Care workers should advise the service user to locate portable heaters against a wall to stop them falling over, keep them away from clothes and furniture and never use them for drying clothes.
 It is recommended that heaters are turned off and allowed to cool before they are moved.
-People should be advised that portable heaters are placed at least one metre away from their chair or bed.
+People should be advised that portable heaters are placed at least one metre away from any furniture, bed.
 Regular servicing of portable heaters is highly recommended.

-Careworkers should advise the person supported by homecare services to always use chargers that come with their phone, tablet, e-cigarette or mobile device and not to leave items continuously on charge.
-Items should not be left charging on a bed or soft furnishing, or left charging overnight.
+- Careworkers should advise service users to always use chargers that come with their phone, tablet, e-cigarette or mobile device and not to leave items continuously on charge.
+Items should not be left charging on a bed or soft furnishings, or left charging overnight.

-People should not buy counterfeit electrical goods or use faulty items, which can increase fire risks.
+- People should not buy counterfeit electrical goods or use faulty items, which can increase fire risks.
 Check here to find out whether any electrical appliances or white goods have been recalled by the manufacturers and sign up for product email alerts: Product Recalls and Alerts - GOV.UK (www.gov.uk).
+NFCC advise any new electrical products are registered with the manufacturer so people can be quickly alerted if a repair or recall is needed.

 What if a careworker identifies a fire risk in a service user’s home?

-Where a risk has been identified, the careworker should take action by reporting it to their manager especially where, for example, there are signs of unsafe disposal of cigarettes or smoking materials, or burn and scorch marks on clothing or bedding.
+Where a risk has been identified, the care worker should take action by recording the risk and reporting it to their manager especially where, for example, there are signs of unsafe disposal of cigarettes/smoking materials or burn and scorch marks on clothing or bedding.
+The care worker and their manager should agree if immediate measures can be taken to reduce the risk such as advising the client, and/or any of their family members, about adopting safer smoking habits, or using safer smoking items discussed above.

-The manager should then arrange for a person-centred fire risk assessment checklist to be completed.
-In addition, the individual should be asked if they wish to have a Home Fire Safety Visit from the local fire brigade.
+The manager should arrange for a person-centred fire risk assessment checklist to be completed.

 What should careworkers do if there is a fire?